pierrelecuyer/latticetester/README.md

 the contents of this `html` directory must be moved to the `gh-pages` branch of `latticetester`.
 The `README.md` in that branch provides more details on how to proceed for this deployment.

-If NTL, and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/ntl`, and `/opt/gmp` directories, which means that `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib`, you should do:
+If NTL and GMP are not part of the standard system installation and were manually installed under, say, the `/opt/ntl`, and `/opt/gmp` directories, which means that `/opt/ntl` and `/opt/gmp` all contain subdirectories named `include` and `lib`, you should do: